unlock-protocol/unlock/unlock-protocol-com/blog/event-page-redesign.md

 image: /images/blog/event-page-redesign/new-events-cover.png
 ---

-The Events by Unlock Labs page has an updated, modern and fresh look!
+The [Events by Unlock Labs](https://events.unlock-protocol.com/) page has an updated, modern and fresh look!

 There are a number of changes included with the redesign:

 - Cover image
 - Walletless RSVP
-- URL slugs for your certification/event page
+- URL slugs for your event page (this also applies to [certifications](https://certifications.unlock-protocol.com)!)

 ## Cover image

 You now have the option to add a cover image for your event page!
 Simply click the `Upload Image` button and follow the steps from the modal.

 ![add cover](/images/blog/event-page-redesign/add-cover-image.png)